aaronpdennis/congress-maps/README.md

 After following the steps above, `index.html` will be a full page web map of U.S. Congressional districts.
 Host this file and the two supporting scripts (`states.js`, `bboxes.js`) on your website.
 If you don't want the interactive menu on your map, search through `index.html` and remove all sections of code that immediately follow the `INTERACTIVE MENU` line comment labels.

 With this web map, you can show specific congressional districts using the URL hash.
 Set the location hash to `state={state abbreviation}` to show a specific state and add `&district={district number}` to specify a district within the state.
 The hash expects US Census two letter state abbreviations and district number conventions.
 At Large districts are numbered `00` and all other districts are two character numbers: `district=01`, `district=02`, ..., `district=15`, etc.

+See the click handler for an example of how to use the Mapbox API to get the congressional district at a particular lat/lng coordinate.

 #### Examples: